 Please find below all relevant resources related to the Y4 learning grid sent home earlier in the week.
 These resources will be updated and changed as and when needed over the coming weeks.

 In the meantime, if you would like to share any of the home learning you are completing at home with me then please email any named work and or pictures to firstname.lastname@example.org - I can then share this on the class page on a weekly basis so we can continue to celebrate our successes together at home (if you just want to share the work with me and not for it to be posted on the website then please let me know in the email).

-If any children would like to write to me (as some have requested my address), please send any letters to the school address and I will respond as soon as I can (I will be here so I will definitely get it!).
+If any children would like to write to me (as some have requested my address), please send any letters to the school address (I will be here so I will definitely get it!).

 Finally, I really would love to know about all of your fantastic learning at home - so please keep me updated!

 Keep safe, continue to work hard and I'll see you all soon!

 Have a look at the AMAZING home learning that has taken place over the last 2 weeks - it has brought a huge smile to my face when I have received your work and pictures.
 I love to see how you are getting on!

 Thank you to Kardelen and Cameron for sending in your GPS quizzes - all looking good, I can see how hard you have been trying, keep it up!